Where do you ride a bicycle in Karlskrona?

 (About 33 km)

-Jump on the bike in the middle of Karlskrona and cycle north via Pottholmen, Pantarholmen and Bergåsa and further east through Lyckeby, Lösen, Öljersjö and Trummenäset before continuing south and continuing out on Senoren, Sturkö and Tjurkö.
+Jump on the bike in the middle of Karlskrona and cycle north via Pottholmen, Pantarholmen and Bergåsa and further east through Lyckeby, Lösen, Öljersjö and Trummenäset before continuing south and continue out on Senoren, Sturkö and Tjurkö.
 Don't miss Brofästet Senoren with the Baltic Café where you can eat body cakes, fried herring or good salmon plate.
 Do you have the time and opportunity to stay overnight at Sturkö or Tjurkö, then the sunsets are magical.
 The shallow swimming area at Sturkö Camping is also popular with families with children.
 From Finnish, at Tjurkö you can then take the boat back to the Fish Market.
-Between June 4th and August 26th, the ship runs daily at 12:45 and between July 9th and August 12th at 5:50 pm.
-To be sure that the bike really fits on board, you should call the Archipelago Traffic +04645578331.
+To be sure that the bike really does fit on board, you should call the Archipelago Traffic 0455-783 31.

 The coastal road Torhamn - Kristianopel

-There are many bike rental companies around Karlskrona.
+Rent a bike in Karlskrona.
+There are several bike rental companies around Karlskrona.
 Most hotels, campsites and holiday rentals have bicycles for rent.
 In central Karlskrona rent.
 Sports Company out bikes on Hantverkaregatan 9.
-Expect SEK 100 per day, SEK 170 for two days and SEK 230 for three days.
 Sportcompaniet tel.
 0455-147 60.
 Dragsö Camping also tel.
 0455-153 54 and Aspö Archipelago kiosk tel.
+072-384 78 18 even rent bicycles.